AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 In a StructureDefinition this [resource-id] **SHALL** be used in three places:

-- Form part of the StructureDefinition's filename
+- Form part of the StructureDefinition's file name
 - The exact value in id field:`StructureDefinition.id`
 - Form part of the canonical identifier (URI): `StructureDefinition.url`